 Woodcut Printing Workshop

-Learn the art of an ancient print form at this London workshop.
+Introduction to the art of an ancient print form at this London workshop.

-The workshop is about learning the use of traditional Japanese hand tools, the process of inking wood blocks, printing on different types of handmade printing paper and developing a new understanding of various techniques in woodcut art.
+The workshop is about learning the use of traditional Japanese hand tools, the process of inking Japanese Shina wood blocks, printing on different types of handmade printing paper and developing a new understanding of various techniques in woodcut art.
 All of these enable you to make numerous fine art prints to take away at the end of the session!

 Printing Class Structure